WinterAxis/ESV-MD-Bible/The_Bible_esv/42_Luke/Luke_18.md

 And Jesus said to him, **"Recover your sight; your faith has made you well."**

 ###### 43
 And immediately he recovered his sight and followed him, glorifying God.
-And all the people, when they saw it, gave praise to God. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+And all the people, when they saw it, gave praise to God.

 ***